cunarist/rinf/documentation/docs/upgrading.md

 ## 7️⃣ Migrating from 6 to 7

-The overall usage remains the same, but some changes were made to the API to make the code more readable and maintainable.
+The overall usage remains the same, but some changes have been made to the API to improve code readability and maintainability.

-Explicitly bind the main function in Rust with the async runtime you choose to use.
-Also, don't forget to await for the `dart_shutdown` future provided by Rinf in the main function.
+Explicitly bind the `main` function in Rust with the async runtime of your choice.
+Also, don't forget to await the `dart_shutdown` future provided by Rinf in the `main` function.

 ```rust title="Rust"
 [tokio::main]